joucogi/karumi-code-test/README.md

 # Karumi Test Proposal
 Application which users will be able to log in and they will keep persisted until logout button was clicked.

-> At this time, users will be able to log in but they will not keep their session when the page is reloaded.
->
-> Home view is just accessible when user is logged, if it is not logged it will be redirect to login view.
->
-> The credentials are validated by FakeLoginApi which get the valid users list from ./data/users.ts file.
->
-> FakeLoginApi implements the LoginApi interface and when the API is ready we will only have to do a new implementation.

 ## Screenshots
 ![Login View](/screenshots/LoginView.png?raw=true "Login View") ![Home View](/screenshots/HomeView.png?raw=true "Home View")